Parent FAQs

 The following are essential parts of the parent/guardian contract:

-Miss B’s Learning Bee’s afterschool academic enrichment program is a free program, but participation and consistent child’s attendance are mandatory for them to be successful.
+Miss B’s Learning Bee’s afterschool academic enrichment program is provided at a nominal fee, but participation and your child’s attendance are mandatory for them to be successful.
 Each child is required to be in attendance for the entire time allotted.

 Miss B’s communicates with each child’s teacher to better support the child.
 Miss B’s may also request and receive documents from a child’s teacher and school.
-This information is limited to information only including assessment results of I-Ready Growth Monitoring/Diagnostic Assessments results and the Florida Standard’s Assessment report.
+This information is limited to information only including assessment results of I-Ready Growth Monitoring/Diagnostic Assessments results and the Florida Assessment Of Student Thinking (FAST).

 Download and fill out the application below.